 What is Causing Democracy to Change?

-In my essay ‘What is the future of democracy’, I proposed a shift in our approach to democracy to delay its deterioration to something unpredictable.
-True, the conclusion that democracy is on the move needs to be supported by evidence.
+In my essay ‘What is the future of democracy’, I proposed that a shift in our approach to democracy could delay its deterioration to something unpredictable.
+True, the conclusion that democracy is on the move, needs to be supported by evidence.
 How can we say, democracy is changing?
 What signs are there, to show any such thing?

 Why should Democracy Change?

 Democracy needs to change because there is a gap between, how, our representatives, the defacto practitioners of democracy, think, and what, its ultimate beneficiaries, the citizens, hope to achieve.

 The first indication of such a void, and a sign that a change might be called for, is the way our politicians, the part of democracy that is visible the most, appear in our daily affairs.